Hypergraph min-cuts from quantum entropies: Random tensor network states for hypergraphs min-cuts

+The GHZ state has the property that it is a pure state whose reduced states have~$D$ nonzero eigenvalues which are all equal to~$1/D$.
+This implies that not only the von Neumann entropy of any subsystem $M \subseteq V$, but in fact any R\'enyi-$\alpha$ entropy (which we denote by~$S_\alpha$) can be calculated by

+We have thus found a family of quantum states, parameterized by $D$, whose entropy function is exactly proportional to the cut function~$c\colon 2^V\to\RR_{\geq 0}$ of the given hypergraph.

-We will now explain how to turn the state~\eqref{eq:omega} into one that approximates the min-cut function~$c\colon 2^T\to\RR_+$ of the hypergraph $G=(V,E)$ for any fixed choice of terminals~$T\subseteq V$.
+We now explain how to construct a quantum state, based on the one in~\eqref{eq:omega}, whose entropy function is related to the \emph{min}-cut function~$m\colon 2^T\to\RR_{\geq 0}$ of the hypergraph $G=(V,E)$ for any fixed choice of terminals~$T\subseteq V$.
 We may assume that any connected component of $G$ touches $T$ (otherwise we can remove this component without impacting the min-cut function).

-Our main tool is the following construction, which is implicit in~\cite{hayden2016holographic} (cf.~\cite{horodecki2007quantum,dutil2010one}).
+Our main tool is the following construction, which is implicit in Ref.~\onlinecite{hayden2016holographic} (cf.~Refs.~\onlinecite{horodecki2007quantum,dutil2010one}).
 Define the (not necessarily normalized) pure state

-obtained by projecting the tensor factors for each non-terminal vertex~$x\not\in T$ onto pure states~$\ket{\phi_x}$ (which we will below choose at random).
+obtained by projecting the tensor factors for each non-terminal vertex~$x\in V\setminus T$ onto pure states~$\ket{\phi_x} \in \mathcal H_x$ (for now these states are arbitrary; we later choose them at random).
 We note that~$\Psi$ can be understood as a tensor network state of bond dimension~$D$.

-We now relate the entropies of~$\Psi$ to those of the state~$\Omega$.
+We can relate the entropies of~$\Psi$ to those of the state~$\Omega$.
 For this, recall that for any quantum state~$\rho$,